 How to Achieve It: Appropriately named, the walrus mustache is the most overgrown of mustache styles.
 As such, McMillan says the only maintenance required for this style is occasionally brushing it up and out, then trimming off any hairs that are particularly longer than the rest.

-Now that you know how to shave mustache hairs into all kinds of shapes, which of these mustache styles will you wear?
-Let us know in the comments below.
+Now that you know how to shave mustache hairs into all kinds of shapes, pick your favorite and wear it proudly, you handsome mustache man.